lysannep/lysannep/README.md

  :computer: I'm a technical writer and instructional designer with a growth mindset.

  :seedling: I design learning experiences centered on the learner and their goals.

- :mag: My focus is on content (IA/ID approach) and user experience (UX approach).

  :cloud: Currently writing for [Snow Software](https://www.snowsoftware.com)'s cloud management solution.

- :construction: Learning how to implement docs-as-code solutions.
+ :construction: Learning how to implement docs-as-code solutions and researching API documentation.

 [![Linkedin Badge](https://img.shields.io/badge/-Lysanne_Pinto-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/lysanne-pinto-3a8a7a106/)](https://www.linkedin.com/in/lysanne-pinto-3a8a7a106/)